Introducing my speedy 3-minute morning ritual!

 Today, we’re keeping it SUPER simple

-A small seque with a little bit of Aussie and Kiwi cultural heritage for you…
+Before we begin – a small segue with a little bit of Aussie and Kiwi cultural heritage for you…

 I really wanted the title of the post to be ‘The Claytons Morning Ritual – the Morning Ritual for When You’re Not Having a Morning Ritual’, but I thought most people wouldn’t have a clue what I was talking about…